danjkim21/frontend-homework/README.md

 In order to complete the assignment in roughly a few hours, there were certain design considerations that I omitted for the sake of time.

+- **There is an where the state does not get updated on the search button first click, which requires users to double click (or double press the enter key).
+I plan on revisiting this issue when I get the time!**

-First, I typically include linting (ESlint - AirBnB styling), testing (Jest), in order to keep my project scaleable.
+- I typically include linting (ESlint - AirBnB styling), testing (Jest), in order to keep my project scaleable.
 I have begun exploring TypeScript for its static typing.
 Given more time, I would implement these tools in the begining.

-Second, for small-medium size projects, I typically breakdown my `src` folder structure into `assets` (images, etc.), `components` (buttons, nav, etc.), `pages` (landing, about, etc.), `hooks` (useEffects, useRefs, custom hooks etc.) in order to better abstract my codebase into modular pieces.
+- For small-medium size projects, I typically breakdown my `src` folder structure into `assets` (images, etc.), `components` (buttons, nav, etc.), `pages` (landing, about, etc.), `hooks` (useEffects, useRefs, custom hooks etc.) in order to better abstract my codebase into modular pieces.
 But for the sake of time, I kept all my hooks and functions within the main `app.jsx` file and passed down relevant hooks and state down.

-Third, when using `fetch` or any type of API calls, I typically try to stay away from fetching data within a `useEffect` and jump over to React Query.
+- When using `fetch` or any type of API calls, I typically try to stay away from fetching data within a `useEffect` and jump over to React Query.
 This state management library is extremely helpful behind the scenes and is useful when scaling apps.
 But to keep things simple, the `useEffect` hook gets the job done!

-Fourth, with `useEffect`, I typically try to abstract these hooks to be more specific by creating them instead as custom hooks and import them into components/pages only when required.
+- With `useEffect`, I typically try to abstract these hooks to be more specific by creating them instead as custom hooks and import them into components/pages only when required.
 This helps to reduce overall code cleanliness and impact of change.

+- To further optimize the search feature, currently only number inputs are vaild but I would like to add more input validation (min length/max length, etc.).

-Lastly, I would love to be able to add more custom animations and features.
+- I would love to be able to add more custom animations and features.
 One idea would be to display a new background color/image based on the current weather conditions(ie. sunny - bright orange).
 I also was considering deconstructing the Skyward website traveling cloud animation from the hero section but left it out due to time.

 ## Design Process: